Frequently Asked Questions

 • Do I need to take Praxis Core Academic Skills for Educators Test?

-Yes, unless a student earned *SAT scores of 560+ Verbal & 540+ Math between 4/1/95-2/28/16(contact your high school for scores on your transcript), on or after 3/1/16 with scores of Evidence Based Reading & Writing 610+ or 30 Reading Section & Math 570+ or *ACT test scores: English 23+ & Math 23+.
-These scores will exempt the student from taking the Praxis CORE.
+Yes, unless a student earned *SAT or *ACT scores according to the Department of Education guidelines for certification.
 If SAT scores are unavailable through your high school, one can contact College Board for further information. *A combined score of the SAT test is no longer accepted per NJ state requirements adopted on September 1, 2015.
 Candidates may not "mix and match" sub-scores on one test (e.g. SAT) with another test (e.g. ACT or Praxis Core).
 See the Department of Education Basic Skills FAQ for more information.

 • I took the Praxis II test, do I still have to take the CORE test?